-If we assume that only those things exist that exist at present (presence understood as a time-point without any extension), then presentials should be wholly present at the present time-point.
-Persistants are not arbitrary universals.
-They satisfy a number of conditions, among them the following: (a) every instance of a persistant is a presential; (b) for every time-boundary there is at most one instance which exists at this time-boundary; and (c) there is a chronoid c such that for every time-boundary of c the persistant has an instance at this time-boundary.
+We pursue an approach which accounts for persistence using a suitable universal whose instances are presentials.
+Such universals are called persistants.
+These do not change, and they can be used to explain how presentials that have different properties at different times can, nevertheless, be the same.
+They satisfy a number of conditions, among them the following: (a) every instance of a persistant is a presential; (b) for every time-boundary there is at most one instance which exists at this time-boundary; and (c) there is a chronoid c such that for every time-boundary of c the persistant has an instance at this time-boundary; and (d) every persistant is maximal, i.e. there is no proper categorial extension of it having the same extension.
 Further conditions should concern the relation of ontical connectedness and the relation of persistants to processes.